jclxx/xero-helloworld-php/README.md

 access to.

 WARNING: DO NOT GRANT ACCESS TO A REAL ORGANISATION.
-ONLY USE THE "DEMO COMPANY"
+ONLY USE THE "DEMO COMPANY".
+Seriously.

 If you grant the access, you'll be given a numeric code.
 Copy and paste it into the program.